Better avoid giving IK taste of his own medicine!

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The proposal of extreme protest against election rigging as suggested by Moulana Fazlur Rehman and other smaller parties, is precisely what Imran Khan has been doing during the past five years.
+ISLAMABAD: The mode of extreme protest against election rigging as suggested by Moulana Fazlur Rehman and other smaller parties, is precisely what Imran Khan has been doing during the past five years.

 If the pre-election situation was totally unfair and engineered in favour of the PTI and to the disadvantage of other parties particularly the PML-N, the post vote-polling events including the collapse of Election Commission’s RTS (Result Transmission System), the non-availability of form 45 and the unheard of prolonged delay of innumerable Presiding Officers to reach to Returning Officers’ offices alogwith vote bags, have raised serious doubts about the fairness and transparency of the election results.

-There have been some protests in different parts of the country against the alleged rigging of elections, a few killings have also been reported but unlike the PTI’s post-2013 election protests against rigging, the media generally ignored them.
+There has been some protests in different parts of the country against the alleged rigging of elections, a few killings have also been reported but unlike the PTI’s post-2013 election protests against rigging, the media generally ignored to focus them.

 With the kind of divided mandate given to different political parties by the voters in these elections, the PTI governments when formed will remain weak both at the Centre and in Punjab.
-Although Imran Khan adopted conciliatory tone in his victory speech, his entire opposition whether the PML-N, PPP, JUI-F, ANP or others is too skeptical.
+Although Imran Khan adopted conciliatory tone in his victory speech, his entire opposition whether the PML-N, PPP, JUI-F, ANP or others is too skeptical about Khan for how the PTI has been ridiculing them during the last five years.

 In such a scenario if the joint opposition decides to create serious troubles for PTI government in the same fashion what Tehrik-e-Insaf had been doing in the past, it would be hard for Imran Khan to run the government smoothly.

+However, it is expected that like the PPP the PML-N also would avoid going to such an extreme, which may threaten the entire system.

+What Moulana suggests may help satisfied personal egos by giving IK the taste of his own medicine, it would not only further the political instability in the country but would also weaken the system to the advantage of anti-democratic forces.

-ISLAMABAD: The proposal of extreme protest against election rigging as suggested by Moulana Fazlur Rehman and other smaller parties, is precisely what Imran Khan has been doing during the past five years.
+ISLAMABAD: The mode of extreme protest against election rigging as suggested by Moulana Fazlur Rehman and other smaller parties, is precisely what Imran Khan has been doing during the past five years.

 If the pre-election situation was totally unfair and engineered in favour of the PTI and to the disadvantage of other parties particularly the PML-N, the post vote-polling events including the collapse of Election Commission’s RTS (Result Transmission System), the non-availability of form 45 and the unheard of prolonged delay of innumerable Presiding Officers to reach to Returning Officers’ offices alogwith vote bags, have raised serious doubts about the fairness and transparency of the election results.

-There have been some protests in different parts of the country against the alleged rigging of elections, a few killings have also been reported but unlike the PTI’s post-2013 election protests against rigging, the media generally ignored them.
+There has been some protests in different parts of the country against the alleged rigging of elections, a few killings have also been reported but unlike the PTI’s post-2013 election protests against rigging, the media generally ignored to focus them.

 With the kind of divided mandate given to different political parties by the voters in these elections, the PTI governments when formed will remain weak both at the Centre and in Punjab.
-Although Imran Khan adopted conciliatory tone in his victory speech, his entire opposition whether the PML-N, PPP, JUI-F, ANP or others is too skeptical.
+Although Imran Khan adopted conciliatory tone in his victory speech, his entire opposition whether the PML-N, PPP, JUI-F, ANP or others is too skeptical about Khan for how the PTI has been ridiculing them during the last five years.

 In such a scenario if the joint opposition decides to create serious troubles for PTI government in the same fashion what Tehrik-e-Insaf had been doing in the past, it would be hard for Imran Khan to run the government smoothly.